-Criteria for Judging About the Award: Eligibility Judging and Award Ceremony Submission Information and Requirements Additional Information Deadline
+About the Award: Nature of the Award Criteria for Judging Eligibility Judging and Award Ceremony Submission Information and Requirements Additional Information Deadline

 The Department of Housing and Urban Development, in partnership with the Council on Foundations, announces the annual Secretary's Award for Public-Philanthropic Partnerships.
 The Secretary's Award for Public-Philanthropic Partnerships recognizes excellence in partnerships that have both transformed the relationship between the sectors and led to measurable benefits in terms of increased economic employment, health, safety, education, disaster resilience, inclusivity and cultural opportunities, and/or housing access for low- and moderate-income families.